coomdev/pngextraembedder/README.md

 ## Teh olde way

 - Make sure you're using a decent Webkit-based browser (Chromium derivatives) or Firefox.
-- [Install ViolentMonkey](https://violentmonkey.github.io/get-it/) (it is preferable to TamperMonkey(closed source) and GreaseMonkey(abandonned shit)), use [ViolentMonkey Beta](https://violentmonkey.github.io/get-it/#beta-release) if you want to spite the b4kuck nigger admin (based & redpilled).
+- [Install ViolentMonkey](https://violentmonkey.github.io/get-it/) (it is preferable to TamperMonkey(closed source) and GreaseMonkey(abandonned shit)), use [ViolentMonkey Beta](https://violentmonkey.github.io/get-it/#beta-release) if you want to spite the b4k meanie admin (based & redpilled).
 Be sure to read the trouble shooting section to know how to set this up.
 - [Install 4chanX (recommended)](https://www.4chan-x.net/builds/4chan-X.user.js)
 - Use the prebuilt [main.user.js](https://git.coom.tech/coomdev/PEE/raw/branch/%E4%B8%AD%E5%87%BA%E3%81%97/main.user.js)